Juan Carlos Varela

-Juan Carlos Varela Rodríguez ([xwaŋ ˈkaɾlos βaˈɾela roˈðɾiɣes]; born 13 December 1963) is a Panamanian businessman and former politician who served as the President of Panama from 2014 to 2019.

-Varela was Vice President of Panama from 2009 to 2014, and Minister of Foreign Relations from July 2009 to August 2011.
-He was President of the Panameñistas, the third-largest political party in Panama, from 2006 to 2016.
+Juan Carlos Varela Rodríguez ([xwaŋ ˈkaɾlos βaˈɾela roˈðɾiɣes]; born 13 December 1961) is a Panamanian businessman and former politician who served as the 37th president of Panama from 2014 to 2019.
+Varela previously was the vice president of Panama from 2009 to 2014 and Minister of Foreign Relations from 2009 to 2011 under President Ricardo Martinelli.
+He led the Panameñistas, the third-largest political party in Panama, from 2006 to 2016.

-Varela won the 2014 presidential election with over 39% of the votes, against the Cambio Democrático Party, led by his former political partner Ricardo Martinelli, whose candidate was José Domingo Arias.
+Varela won the 2014 presidential election with over 39% of the vote against the Cambio Democrático Party led by his former political partner Martinelli, whose candidate was José Domingo Arias.
 He was sworn in as president on 1 July 2014.

+On 13 July 2023, US Secretary of State Antony Blinken announced that Varela was ineligible for entry into the United States due to his involvement in significant corruption: according to the US, he accepted bribes in exchange for improperly awarding government contracts.
+Varela denied the accusation.

 Early life and education

 Born in Panama City to Luis José Varela Arjona and Bexie Esther Rodríguez Pedreschi.
 Varela is a businessman and entrepreneur, whose family hails from Herrera Province.
 His paternal grandfather José Varela Blanco emigrated from Bergondo, Galicia in Spain and settled in the district of Pesé, Herrera in Panama.
 After graduating from Colegio Javier, he attended the Georgia Institute of Technology in the United States, where he graduated with a Bachelor of Science degree in Industrial Engineering in 1985.